hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 ### Domain Objects

 They are not really introduced.
-They should mapped between the repository layer and the domain.
+They should map between the repository layer and the domain.
 > In future they are the base for authorisation and the authorisation service doesn't know anything about entities anymore.

 ### Scopes